dombyte/solis/README.md

 **How it works:**
 - HTTP API and WebSocket all function normally
 - Historical data (daily, monthly, yearly, total energy) is served from SQLite
-- Current register values (PV voltage, battery SOC, power, etc.) are served from cache
+- Current register values (energy values, status, etc.) are served from cache
 - Modbus connection and background polling are completely disabled

 **Important limitation:** Current register values are stored in memory (cache) only.
 In serve-only mode, the cache starts empty.
 To have current values available: